-We were appointed as auditor by the directors on 3 May 2017.
-The period of total uninterrupted engagement is for the ten financial years ended 30 September 2017.
+We were first appointed as auditor by the directors for the year ended 30 September 2005.
+The period of total uninterrupted engagement is for the fourteen financial years ended 30 September 2018.
 We have fulfilled our ethical responsibilities under, and we remain independent of the Group in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to listed public interest entities.
 No non-audit services prohibited by that standard were provided.